 - Any medication you are taking.
 Please make sure you bring enough for the entire course

 - Indoor footwear/slippers: easy slip-ons e.g. clogs, flip flops, etc.

 - A shawl or light blanket other than your sleeping blanket for use in the meditation hall

 - Seasonal outdoor wear: raincoat, umbrella, boots, hat, and warm clothing.

 - Meditation cushions: We supply a large base cushion for every student.
-We have a limited supply of smaller sitting cushions, so please bring any additional cushions that you may need.
+We have a limited supply of smaller sitting cushions, chairs, and backrests so please bring any additional cushions that you may need.

-- Bedding: sleeping pillow and one light fleece blanket.
-A limited supply of extra blankets is available so you may wish to bring one of your own.
+- Bedding: sleeping pillow and one hypo-allergenic duvet.
+A limited supply of extra blankets is available.

 Please Do Not Bring

 - Tight, transparent, revealing or otherwise striking clothing (such as low risers, shorts, short skirts, tights, leggings, sleeveless, tank or skimpy tops) may not be worn at the center.

 - Skirts, shorts, and capri pants must cover the upper legs and knees when you are sitting cross-legged.